ellakoa/postcard-poem/content/posts/pools-full-of-sky.md

 ---
 title: Pools Full of Sky
 description: >
-  It always makes me stop in my tracks when I come across a pool full of sky.
-It is as if you could just step out and walk on air, if you did step out it would be wet feet and the illusion would vanish.
-Much better to have the sky at your feet, so near so far and enjoy the ethereal moment.
+  It always makes me stop in my tracks when I come across a pool full of sky, not only because I would get my feet wet and the illusion would vanish but because I love the idea of having the sky at my feet, so near yet so far. and enjoy the ethereal moment.
 collection: Kent Views
 aspect: landscape
 image: /img/kingsdown-pools-full-of-sky-1.jpg